odincodeshen/Hey-Dad-Listen-To-Me/README.md

 A. Commander device <br />
 B. Receiver device <br />

-1. When kid want parents listen to him/her, kid will swipe commander device or speech a key word to the commander device.
+1. When a kid wants parents to listen to him/her, the kid will swipe the commander device or speech a key word to the commander device.
-2. Once device recognize the gesture or keywork, commander will send out command to Receiver device.
+2. Once the device recognizes the gesture or keyword, the commander device will send out command to the Receiver device.
 3. Then, parent received a sound and also LED lighting from the dining table.
-The speaker will buzzing evry few seconds.
+The speaker will buzz every few seconds.
-4. To stop the buzzing, parent need put aside the work on hand and move the sight line into the receiver device. <br />
+4. To stop the buzzing, parents need to put aside the work on hand and move the sight line into the receiver device. <br />
-5. The receiver device will calcaute the image three times then stop the buzzing.
-At that time, parent could focus on what the kid what's the talk about.
+5. The receiver device will calculate the image three times then stop the buzzing.
+At that time, parents could focus on what the kid what's the talk about.
 <br /><br /><br />

 ## Have fun and hope you can enjoy :blush: